paulhamsh/Litex-install-Ubuntu-25.10-and-Vivado-2018.2/README.md

 # Litex-install-Ubuntu-25.10-and-Vivado-2018.2

 Installation instructions to install Litex SOC builder on Ubuntu 25.10 and Vivado 2018.2

+## Why?

+I wanted to get a stable virtual environment to act as a base for Litex work.
+Using Virtualbox meant it could be run from Windows when needed.

-Useful links
+## Useful links

 https://www.controlpaths.com/2022/01/17/building-soc-litex/
 https://github.com/enjoy-digital/litex/tree/master
 https://github.com/enjoy-digital/litex/tree/master/litex/soc/software/demo